20 Beauty Products Meghan Markle Swears By for a Princess-Like Glow

 Dr. Bronner's Pure Castille Soap in Lavender

 If you're looking for a long-lasting, soothing body wash, Markle recommends Dr. Bronner's Pure Castille Soap in Lavender.
 "I love the smell and it lasts for such a long time," she told Beauty Banter.
-She's also partial to the brand's Almond scent, which she describes as "warm and sweet" and often alternates in.
+She's also partial to the brand's Almond scent, which she describes as "warm and sweet."

 $10.99, at Dr. Bronner's